The current social security laws in India exclude about 90 per cent of the workforce — mainly in the

 “In the context of the Covid-19 pandemic and based on suggestions from the Parliamentary Standing Committee, we are going to make changes to the labour codes so that they are more effective towards labour welfare.
 While making changes to our labour laws, our objective will be ensure better welfare for unorganised sector and migrant workers,” Union Labour and Employment Minister Santosh Gangwar

-had told Business Standard
+had told Business Standard in an interview

 drinks water at a grain market on a hot summer day as temperature reached 48 degrees Celsius, in Bikaner